-Most reactions involve reactants and products dispersed in a solvent.
-If we change the amount of solvent by diluting or concentrating the solution, then the concentrations of all reactants and products either decrease or increase.
-The effect of simultaneously changing the concentrations of all reactants and products is not as intuitively obvious as when changing the concentration of a single reactant or product.
+We can use the ideal gas law to deduce the relationship between pressure and concentration.
+Starting with PV = nRT, we solve for the molar concentration trations of all reactants and products must increase; conversely, if we allow the solvent to evaporate partially, then the concentration of the solutes must increase.
+The effect of simultaneously changing the concentrations of all reactants and products is not intuitively as obvious as when we change the concentration of a single reactant or product.
 As an example, let's consider how diluting a solution affects the equilibrium position for the formation of the aqueous silver-amine complex (reaction 6.28).
-The equilibrium constant for this reaction is where we include the subscript "eq" for clarification.
-If we dilute a portion of this solution with an equal volume of water, each of the concentration terms in equation 6.30 is cut in half.
-The reaction quotient, Q, becomes
+The equilibrium constant for this reaction is